smootoo/freeslick/README.md

    `vboxmanage modifyhd /path/to/thedisk.vdi --compact` (you will need to convert the VHD to VDI format first).

-If you want to use the `start-mssql-sh` script in the `fommil/freeslick:build` image then use VirtualBox to create a snapshot named `MSSQL Up` when the machine is booted up and all services are available.
+If you want to use the `start-mssql.sh` script in the `fommil/freeslick:build` image then use VirtualBox to create a snapshot named `MSSQL Up` when the machine is booted up and all services are available.

+To export to a file suitable for bundling with Docker, type `VBoxManage export MSSQL -o MSSQL.ovf`

 ## MSSQL 2000 (Desktop Edition)